Pylons/pylonsrtd/community/codestyle.rst

 can test coverage via ``python setup.py nosetests --with-coverage`` (requires the ``nose`` and ``coverage`` packages).

-Testing code in a consistent manner can be difficult, to help developers learn our style ("dogma") of testing we've made available a set of testing notes.
+Testing code in a consistent manner can be difficult, to help developers learn our style ("dogma") of testing we've made available a set of testing notes at :ref:`testing_guidelines`.

-:ref:`testing_guidelines`

 Coding Style
 ------------